oak-security/stylusport/handbook/src/fungible-tokens.md

 ## Stylus

 Stylus tokens follow the ERC-20 standard: each token is a self-contained contract storing balances in mappings and implementing transfer logic directly.
 Token operations are direct method calls to the contract.
-The standard interface - transfer, approve, transferFrom - enables application composability, while contracts extend functionality through inheritance.
-OpenZeppelin's Stylus implementations provide components for minting caps, pausability, and access control.
+The standard interface - `transfer`, `approve`, `transferFrom` - enables application composability, while contracts extend functionality through inheritance.
+OpenZeppelin's Stylus implementations provide components for minting caps, contract pausing, and access control.
 Before implementing custom token functionality, it is best practice to check if an existing [standard](https://docs.rs/openzeppelin-stylus/latest/openzeppelin_stylus/token/index.html) or their [extensions](https://docs.rs/openzeppelin-stylus/latest/openzeppelin_stylus/token/erc20/extensions/index.html) fits the use case.

 ```rust
 use openzeppelin_stylus::token::erc20::{Erc20, Error as Erc20Error, IErc20};